EU and Côte d’Ivoire Fisheries Partnership Agreement

 Summary

-The European Commission has proposed a new Implementing Protocol (2025–2029) to the current Fisheries Partnership Agreement between the European Union and Côte d’Ivoire, with fishing opportunities in Côte d’Ivoire’s waters for 32 EU vessels.
+The European Commission and Côte d'Ivoire have agreed a new Implementing Protocol (2025–2029) to the current Fisheries Partnership Agreement (FPA) between the European Union (EU) and Côte d’Ivoire, with fishing opportunities in Côte d’Ivoire’s waters for 32 EU vessels.

-EU and Côte d’Ivoire Fisheries Partnership Agreement – allocation of fishing opportunities
+EU and Côte d’Ivoire Fisheries Partnership Agreement – Implementing Protocol approved

-Proposal for a Council Decision on the conclusion, on behalf of the Union, of the Protocol (2025–2029) on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community
+Council Decision (EU) 2025/2229 of 27 October 2025 on the conclusion, on behalf of the Union, of the Protocol on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community (2025-2029)

 Update

-The European Commission has proposed a new Implementing Protocol (2025–2029) to the current Fisheries Partnership Agreement between the European Union and Côte d’Ivoire, with fishing opportunities in Côte d’Ivoire’s waters for 32 EU vessels.
+The European Commission and Côte d'Ivoire have agreed a new Implementing Protocol (2025–2029) to the current Fisheries Partnership Agreement (FPA) between the European Union (EU) and Côte d’Ivoire, with fishing opportunities in Côte d’Ivoire’s waters for 32 EU vessels.

 Impacted Products